Get insider access

 Treble

-The Apple AirPods Pro 2nd Generation's full-range noise isolation performance is great.
-They can block out a wide array of noise well.
+The Apple AirPods Pro 2nd Generation's full-range noise isolation performance is incredible.
+They block out a wide array of noise very well.
 This includes the low rumble of buses, ambient chatter, and the high-pitched hums of an AC unit.
 As a result, these buds are a solid choice if you're looking for something to use during busy commutes or noisy days at the office.
 There are also some handy features like Adaptive Audio and Conversational Awareness that automatically adapt the headphones' performance based on the noise around you.
-These features are only available on iOS 17 (or later), and you can read more about them here.
+These features are only available on iOS 17 (or later).

 Isolation